 Our Sustainable Cities MSc is very much driven by the problems that exist within city systems, and the problems that they each face.
-The course blends a grounding in the core concepts of sustainability and urbanism with applied, problem based learning.
+The course blends the core concepts of sustainability and urbanism with applied, problem-based learning.

-You will progress through a seven module structure, completing one module at a time.
-You will complete the learning, activities and assessment for each module before the next begins.
+You'll progress through a seven-module structure, completing one module at a time.
+You'll complete the learning, activities and assessment for each module before the next begins.
 This way your MSc allows you to focus on one subject at a time, building into the big picture of urban sustainability by the end of the degree.

 Examples of project topics include:

-Creating mixed low-carbon housing development by analysing alternative ownership and construction approaches
+Creating a mixed low-carbon housing development, by analysing alternative ownership and construction approaches.

 Developing city and regional climate change strategies around key systems.